 How to Calculate Net MRR Churn Rate?

-Net MRR Churn rate is calculated by first subtracting expansion MRR (i.e. revenue gained from upgrades or service expansions) from churn MRR.
-Take that number and divide it by your MRR at the beginning of the month.
+Net MRR Churn rate is calculated by first subtracting Expansion MRR (i.e. revenue gained from upgrades or service expansions) from MRR Churn.
+Divide this value by your MRR at the beginning of the month.
 Then multiply it by 100 to convert to a percentage.

 ($4,000 - $2,000) / $50,000 X 100 = 4%

-Why Track Gross and Net MRR Churn Rate?
+Pros and Cons of Gross and Net MRR Churn

 Gross MRR Churn calculates the percentage of revenue lost due to cancellations or downgrades.
 This metric provides a realistic picture of your business's revenue churn while helping you understand the overall health of your business.